-Insufficient funding provided for bulk infrastructure has become a challenge to assist in Local Economic Development Tribal Authority Community as it has severely affected the slow provision of basic service delivery due to lack of geographic location of some areas within the Municipality.
-Provision of Refuse Removal is only limited to urban area.
-The way refuse is disposed in rural areas is a concern, as the burning of refuse is utilized as a form of disposing off unwanted materials.
-The areas residing in the rural communities still use Pit Latrines or no system at all.

-The Bad Weather conditions that have caused an impact in the various wards within the municipality which are ward 6 and ward 7.
+- Insufficient funding provided for bulk infrastructure has become a challenge to assist in Local Economic Development Tribal Authority Community as it has severely affected the slow provision of basic service delivery due to lack of geographic location of some areas within the Municipality. - Provision of Refuse Removal is only limited to urban area.
+The way refuse is disposed in rural areas is a concern, as the burning of refuse is utilized as a form of disposing off unwanted materials. - The areas residing in the rural communities still use Pit Latrines or no system at all. - > The Bad Weather conditions and KZN Floods which have caused an impact in the various wards within the municipality.